RoboticsKnowledgebase/mrsd-software-bootcamp/README.md

 ## Recommended Order of Topics

->Please note that the latter part of the Bootcamp utilizes ROS 2 for `F1Tenth`.
-Furthermore, ROS2 is the preferred ROS version in most of industry and research nowadays.
-Thus, while some part of the Bootcamp talks about ROS, <span style="color: red; font-weight: bold;">please only install ROS2, specifically ROS-Foxy, for the Bootcamp.
-For ROS-Foxy, you need Ubuntu 20.04, otherwise, please use Docker containers.</span> The topics in section "Basics" that contain "ROS" instead of "ROS2" are for ROS1.
-We are keeping those as reference for users who want to use ROS1 for their projects.

 1. Basics

    If you are new to software development, start here.
 It covers a lot of the necessary concepts and skills that are required for software development.